-Request that all outgoing telephone calls be held in abeyance until the situation is completely under control and parents of the victims have been notified by university or police personnel.
+Instruct your chapter not make calls or send texts until parents of the victims have been notified by university or police personnel.

 Try to keep the fraternity house phone available for incoming calls from parents or official personnel.
 Insist that members refrain from discussing the tragedy with anyone outside of the chapter.
 There should be no speculation as to how or why events occurred.